Terms and Conditions

 Alcohol and Tobacco:

-- Alcoholic beverages (unless seller holds appropriate liquor licence and complies with state/territory regulations)
+- Alcoholic beverages (unless the seller holds an appropriate liquor licence and complies with applicable local regulations)

 - Tobacco products, cigarettes, cigars, and loose tobacco